4 Writing your future

 - THE BAD NEWS is, unfortunately people can also be lazy, stupid, ignorant, vain, incompetent, dishonest, unreliable, greedy, egomaniacal, unpredictable and moody.
 They can be proud, selfish, competitive, lustful, angry, envious, mean, busy, insensitive and thoughtless too.
 Some will disagree with you, boss you around, betray, exploit, misunderstand and mislead you, deliberately or otherwise.
 (Goble 2007)

 Studying computer science gives you an awesome superpower.
-We will look at some of the reasons why in chapter 6 on Computing your Future.
-But for now, let us just acknowledge that hard technical skills like computing are highly sought after and valuable, both commercially and otherwise.
+We will look at some of the reasons why in chapter 7 on Computing your Future.
+But for now, let us just acknowledge that hard technical skills in computing are highly sought after and valuable, both commercially and otherwise.

 Your computational superpower is less powerful if it isn’t complemented by a broad range of softer skills.
 Typically, these skills are not closely examined in most computer science degrees, for example by repeated assessment.
 There’s an awful lot of technical computing curriculum that tends to have a higher priority over soft skills.
-It’s not that soft skills aren’t important but that are hard to quantify.
+It’s not that soft skills aren’t important but that they can be hard to quantify.

 Let’s look at some of low-level communication skills (